 For example, a subscriber who joined my email list for stock photos, might not be interested in the Pinterest course I’m promoting. and the subscriber who joined my email list for the free Pinterest strategy ebook might not be interested in the stock photo membership I have and promote.

-That’s where different opt-in forms and segmented lists of subscribers comes in handy.
+That’s where different opt-in forms and segmented lists of subscribers come in handy.

-Easy segmentation of my audience is one of the reasons I moved from MailChimp to Seva.
-Seva allows you to create multiple forms and tag your audience appropriately.
+Easy segmentation of my audience is one of the reasons I moved from MailChimp to Convert Kit.
+Convert Kit allows you to create multiple forms and tag your audience appropriately.

 That way, when I go to send an email, I can send a very specific email to a specific list of people.
 Which increases my chances of conversion when I’m promoting a product, because I already know ahead of time that they’ve shown interest.